 So why do some law firms still resist calls to embrace remote working?
 The answer is culture.

-Basically, senior management still don’t trust their staff and believe they will take advantage of being out of the office to skive off work.
+Some members of senior management still don’t trust their staff and believe they'll take advantage of being out of the office to skive off work.
 Presumably sitting around all morning in their pyjamas watching TV before spending the afternoon in the pub drinking.

-Now true, some people are stupid enough to do this.
-However, the pressures on fee-earners and partners to meet their billable hours targets, plus the reporting software built into modern office software; whether it’s word-processing, digital dictation, time recording or whatever means staff have every incentive not to skive – just as management has the tools to monitor whether or not they are actually skiving.
+It may be true that some people are cheeky enough to do this.
+However, the pressures on fee-earners and partners to meet their billable hours targets, plus the reporting software built into modern office software whether it’s word-processing, digital dictation, time recording or another means of monitoring - staff have every incentive not to skive, as management have the tools to monitor whether or not they are actually skiving.

 Resistance to remote working is a cultural issue and as I shall be explaining in my next article, law firm ‘culture’ remains the missing link in most law office automation projects.

 Incidentally, if you still need convincing, remote working can also help on those occasions when someone is sick enough to be unable to get into the office (say with a broken leg, an occupational hazard for lawyers who go skiing in the winter) or is unwelcome in the office (thanks to the flu or some other bug picked up from their kids), but is still willing and able to work.
 Remote working offers a lifeline to female employees who are on maternity leave too, when they don’t want to abandon their clients and/or get out of the loop with their careers.